 We tell our students that we want them to be aware of the destructive power of such language and remind them that authors use such words for particular and carefully reasoned purposes.
-We then need to discuss the use of negro (also Negro) and colored people, both of which Hurston uses in her book.
-Our students are not usually aware of the changing names used to identify African-Americans over the last century.
-It has been helpful to explain these as acceptable words in past generations but no longer used as often.
+We then need to discuss the use of "negro" (also Negro) and "colored people," both of which Hurston uses in her book.
+Our students are not usually aware of the changing names used to identify African Americans over the last century.
+It has been helpful to explain these latter forms as acceptable words in past generations but no longer used by educated and thoughtful people.

 Their Eyes Were Watching God can be taught in one of several ways.
-Some teachers give it as homework to be fInished by a specifIc date; others have students read it by chapters; still others read it out loud with less skilled readers.
+Some teachers give it as homework to be finished by a specifIc date; others have students read it by chapters; still others read it aloud with less skilled readers.
 All of these approaches work.
-You will notice that the sample time line suggests a fIve-week unit.
+You will notice that the sample time line suggests a five-week unit.
 This is the most common schedule when we teach it to eleventh graders, but we have done it in a variety of other sequences.

 This brings us to one fInal comment: this unit is very flexible.
 We offer approaches based on firsthand experience, but we know that there are many other combinations that will work as well.
 We believe that all teachers adapt ideas to fit their own teaching styles, and this format, like those in all of our curriculum packets, is easily and successfully modified, and we hope that these materials will make the teacher's job easier and more productive.